vshakitskiy/wskiy.de/writing/Making my own web server.md

   end.
 ```

-As for WebSockets, [Louis Pilfold](https://lpil.uk/), creator of Gleam, advised trying Autobahn on the WebSocket implementation ([https://websocket.org/guides/testing/autobahn/](https://websocket.org/guides/testing/autobahn/)).
-This test suite was brutal but educational, as it helped me uncover issues in my WebSocket implementation, such as fragmented control frames (which are not allowed by the specs) or ping frames over 125 bytes.
-I even opened a PR to the `gramps` package to fix some important internal issues ([https://github.com/rawhat/gramps/pull/7](https://github.com/rawhat/gramps/pull/7)).
-I was so proud of myself when all 400+ tests showed a green “OK” status — such a blessing to a developer’s eyes!
+As for *WebSockets*, [Louis Pilfold](https://lpil.uk/), creator of Gleam, advised trying *[Autobahn](https://websocket.org/guides/testing/autobahn/)* on the *WebSocket* implementation.
+This test suite was brutal but educational, as it helped me uncover issues in my *WebSocket* implementation, such as *fragmented control frames* (which are not allowed by the specs) or *ping frames* over 125 bytes.
+I even opened a [PR](https://github.com/rawhat/gramps/pull/7) to the `gramps` package to fix some important internal issues.
+I was so proud of myself when all 400+ tests showed a green "OK" status — such a blessing to a developer's eyes!

 While I was doing this project, I was talking with my college professors about how I wanted to make the web server my final year diploma thesis.
 Since I’m in computer science, specifically backend development, the project idea fit perfectly.

-After I was done with WebSocket, I decided to benchmark `ewe` against other web servers.
+After I was done with *WebSocket*, I decided to benchmark *ewe* against other web servers.
 I was not expecting high numbers, just hoping it would be good enough in comparison with popular servers.
-I was shocked when I realized that according to my benchmark it is pretty fast!
+I was shocked when I realized that according to [my benchmark](https://github.com/vshakitskiy/ewe_http_benchmark) it is pretty fast!
 (Note that this was run on my homelab in one of the hosted virtual machines and results could be inaccurate.)

 However, I had completely forgotten an important detail: a response from the server should include a `Date` header if the server has a clock.
-Of course, in modern realities almost every device has a clock, so the `Date` header must be implemented. `ewe` implements it the same way as `mist`: a separate application that manages time calculation.
+Of course, in modern realities almost every device has a clock, so the `Date` header must be implemented. *ewe* implements it the same way as *mist*: a separate *application* that manages time calculation.

 ```gleam
 type Message {